Clapeysron/Mycraft/README.md

 ![mycraft](md_pic/mycraft.png)

-Mycraft is a learning-OpenGL project completed in ZJU computer graphics course.
+Mycraft is our Computer Graphics curriculum design based on modern OpengGL.

-It's a Minecraft clone with lighting effects based on modern OpengGL on MacOS use C++ and build with XCode.
+It's a clone of Minecraft mainly written in C++ and we have implemented both Mac version and iOS version for it.

-Its iOS transplant Version [Mobilecraft](https://github.com/Clapeysron/MobileCraft) use most of the data part c++ code in this project and use GLKit to render and Objective-C for bridging.
+Refer to [Mobilecraft](https://github.com/Clapeysron/MobileCraft) for more information about the iOS version.

 ![1](md_pic/1.jpg)